cassini1010/documentations/docs/Python/pytest.md

 ### Testing expected exception

-The normal try-catch block is not suitable for testing expected exceptions.
-Below code passes if exceptions raised and fails if it is not raised.
-But a try-catch block passes the test if exception is raised and caught and it also passes the test of the exception is not raised.
+A normal try-except block is not suitable for testing expected exceptions.
+The code below passes if an exception is raised and fails if it is not.
+However, a try-except block passes the test if the exception is raised and caught, and also passes if the exception is not raised, which is not ideal for testing.

 ```python
 import cards